klebgenomics/Kleborate/docs/source/Usage.rst

     klebsiella_pneumo_complex_genotype_spec.txt – Genotype results formatted according to the PHA4GE genotype specification format

 Columns included in each output file will depend on the modules that are run; essentially each module creates a set of results columns that are added to the output file for the relevant species/complex.
 By default, each column name is preprended with the name of the module that generated it.
-This can be turned off using --trim_headers when running kleborate, or these column headers can be stripped off later using the trim_headers.py script.
+This can be turned off using ``--trim_headers`` when running kleborate, or these column headers can be stripped off later using the ``trim_headers.py`` helper script.

 Parameters